TCattd/Fuerte-WP/README.md

 ## Features

+- Configure your own super users that will not be affected by changes and tweaks applied by WP Fuerte.
 - Enable and force auto updates for WP core.
 - Enable and force auto updates for plugins.
 - Enable and force auto updates for themes.